Slack (NASDAQ:WORK) CTO Cal Henderson Sells 1,500 Shares

 - On Tuesday, August 13th, Cal Henderson sold 1,500 shares of Slack stock.
 The shares were sold at an average price of $31.36, for a total transaction of $47,040.00.

-WORK has been the subject of a number of analyst reports.
-Canaccord Genuity initiated coverage on shares of Slack in a report on Monday, July 15th.
-They set a “buy” rating and a $40.00 price objective for the company.
-Sanford C. Bernstein initiated coverage on shares of Slack in a report on Wednesday, August 14th.
-They set a “market perform” rating and a $31.00 price objective for the company.
-Morgan Stanley initiated coverage on shares of Slack in a report on Tuesday, July 16th.
-They set an “equal weight” rating and a $38.00 price objective for the company.
-Robert W. Baird initiated coverage on shares of Slack in a report on Tuesday, June 25th.
-They set an “outperform” rating and a $44.00 price objective for the company.
-Finally, Stephens initiated coverage on shares of Slack in a report on Thursday, July 11th.
-They set an “overweight” rating and a $43.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and nine have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and a consensus target price of $37.96.
+Several equities analysts have recently issued reports on the stock.
+Sanford C. Bernstein assumed coverage on shares of Slack in a research note on Wednesday, August 14th.
+They set a “market perform” rating and a $31.00 price target for the company.
+Morgan Stanley assumed coverage on shares of Slack in a research note on Tuesday, July 16th.
+They set an “equal weight” rating and a $38.00 price target for the company.
+Credit Suisse Group reaffirmed a “neutral” rating and set a $35.00 price target (down previously from $40.00) on shares of Slack in a research note on Thursday.
+MKM Partners dropped their price target on shares of Slack from $40.00 to $38.00 and set a “buy” rating for the company in a research note on Thursday.
+Finally, Zacks Investment Research downgraded shares of Slack from a “hold” rating to a “sell” rating in a research note on Friday, August 9th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and nine have issued a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and a consensus target price of $37.47.

-Several institutional investors have recently made changes to their positions in the stock.
-D L Carlson Investment Group Inc. acquired a new stake in shares of Slack during the 2nd quarter worth about $2,209,000.
-Griffin Asset Management Inc. acquired a new stake in Slack in the 2nd quarter valued at about $37,000.
-Greylock Xii GP LLC acquired a new stake in Slack in the 2nd quarter valued at about $2,494,000.
-Kayne Anderson Rudnick Investment Management LLC acquired a new stake in Slack in the 2nd quarter valued at about $3,074,000.
-Finally, KCL Capital L.P. acquired a new stake in Slack in the 2nd quarter valued at about $8,063,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+D L Carlson Investment Group Inc. acquired a new stake in Slack in the second quarter worth $2,209,000.
+Griffin Asset Management Inc. acquired a new stake in Slack in the second quarter worth $37,000.
+Greylock Xii GP LLC acquired a new stake in Slack in the second quarter worth $2,494,000.
+Kayne Anderson Rudnick Investment Management LLC acquired a new stake in Slack in the second quarter worth $3,074,000.
+Finally, KCL Capital L.P. acquired a new stake in Slack in the second quarter worth $8,063,000.

 Receive News & Ratings for Slack Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Slack and related companies with MarketBeat.com's FREE daily email newsletter.